 What should you consider before you apply?

-Before you take time to make a “Routes” application to work at Glyndebourne, we suggest you read through the advice below, which has been designed to help people who have not applied for many jobs or who have not been job-hunting for a long time.
+It has been designed to help people who have not applied for many jobs or who have not been job-hunting for a long time.
 We’d also like to help you to avoid wasting time on an unrealistic application.

 Glyndebourne is situated in the heart of the countryside; to see how far we are from the surrounding towns, we recommend looking at a map.
 Our rural location makes working at Glyndebourne attractive and our free parking and bus service from Lewes address many challenges about getting to work.
 Nevertheless, before applying for one of our posts, it is advisable to work out the costs of daily travel, such as expenditure when running and fuelling your own vehicle.
 If your home location would allow you to commute via public transport, you will need to factor in these prices, for instance, a 12 month season ticket from London Victoria to Lewes costs close to £4,000.